Link-Genetic-GmbH/lid/draft/draft-linkgenetic-lid-uri-00.md

 ## Parsing, Normalization, and Comparison

-- The scheme `lid` is case-insensitive; it SHOULD be rendered in lowercase.
+- The scheme `linkid` is case-insensitive; it SHOULD be rendered in lowercase.
 - The `<id>` component is treated as an opaque, case-sensitive string.
   Registries MAY impose additional constraints; clients MUST NOT.